Massacres of Albanians in the Balkan Wars: Aftermath

-As a result of the 1913 Treaty of London, which assigneded the former Ottoman lands to Serbia, Montenegro and Greece (most of the Kosovo Vilayet was awarded to Serbia), an independent Albania was recognised; Greece, Serbia and Montenegro agreed to withdraw from the new Principality of Albania.
+As a result of the 1913 Treaty of London, which assigned the former Ottoman lands to Serbia, Montenegro and Greece (most of the Kosovo Vilayet was awarded to Serbia), an independent Albania was recognised; Greece, Serbia and Montenegro agreed to withdraw from the new Principality of Albania.
 The principality included only about half of the territory inhabited by ethnic Albanians, however, and many Albanians remained in neighboring countries.
 Two Serbian Army invasions of Albania (in 1913 and May 1915) triggered Albanian sniper attacks on the army during its retreat, partially as retribution for Serbian brutality in the First Balkan War.
+After the Balkan Wars, massacres against the Albanians continued throughout World War I.

 The Balkan Wars resulted in Serbian forces seeing themselves as "liberators", and non-Serbs became concerned about their place in the new reality.
-The current Serbian position on the Balkan Wars is that they were a "final" struggle to liberate "the cradle of Serbdom and [its] occupied brothers."
+The current Serbian position on the Balkan Wars is that they were a final struggle to liberate the cradle of Serbdom and [its] occupied brothers.

 Violent events, such as those in Skopje, are omitted from Macedonian and Yugoslav histories.
 Most Albanian and Kosovan history books present the attack on the Ottoman state to liberate Greeks, Serbs and Albanians from government misrule in a positive light, viewing the arrival (and conduct) of Serbian, Greek and Montenegrin military forces in Albania as chauvinistic and unwarranted.
 The "liberation" of the Albanian population by military force (especially by the Serbian and Montenegrin armies of the Balkan League) is described as an "invasion of enemies" or longstanding "foes".
 In Albania and Kosovo, this understanding of the Balkan Wars is part of the educational curriculum.